tanoconsulting/ezmigrationbundle2/Resources/doc/Upgrading/ezmigrationbundle_to_ezmigrationbundle2.md

 Upgrade notes for developers coming from an ezmgrationbundle installation.

-* the default migration directory name is now `MigrationsDefinitons`, instead of `MigrationVersions`.
+* the default migration directory name is now `MigrationsDefinitions`, instead of `MigrationVersions`.
   A Symfony parameter is available to tweak that name if you feel the need to.
   Also, the `src/MigrationsDefinitons` directory is searched for migrations, if it exists, besides the bundles directories.